OfficeDev/Office-Add-in-samples/Excel-custom-functions/Batching/README.md

 You can copy and paste this code into your own solution.
 When using this pattern, you'll need to evaluate and update the following areas of code.

 #### _pushOperation
 Adjust the timeout value as needed.
-A longer time will be more noticable to the user.
+A longer time will be more noticeable to the user.
 A shorter time may result in more calls to the remote service.

 #### _makeRemoteRequest
 Modify this function to actually make a network call to your remote service and pass the batch operations in a single call.
 For example, you may want to serialize the batch entries into a JSON body to be passed in the netwwork call to the remote service.